churichard/notabase/README.md

 ## Status

 Notabase is currently in alpha.
+It is under active development.

 ## Features